cguertin14/cguertin.dev/src/content/about.md

 ## :ice_hockey_stick_and_puck: Charles Guertin

-Charles Guertin, from Montréal (Québec, Canada), currently an undergraduate student in Software Engineering @ ÉTS Montréal.
+Charles Guertin, from Montréal (Québec, Canada), graduate in Software Engineering @ ÉTS Montréal (B. Eng).
 I speak fluently in both French :fr: and English :uk:. **Huge** Montréal Canadiens fan.
 I try to travel whenever I can.
 I also enjoy reading books of all kinds and listening to all genres of music on my turntable.

 ## :hammer_and_wrench: Work